GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/10.Tell-Me-the-Story-of-Jesus/docs.md

 Love in that story so tender,
 Clearer than ever I see;
 Stay, let me weep while you whisper,
 Love paid the ransom for me.

-Chorus:
-Tell me the story of Jesus,
-Write on my heart ev'ry word,
-Tell me the story most precious,
-Sweetest that ever was heard.
+[Chorus]